jazzband/website/docs/about/guidelines.md

     The Jazzband [roadies](/roadies) will enforce the guidelines and won't hesitate to remove projects from the GitHub organization if required.

+    The section about [frequently asked questions](/about/faq) may be interesting to you as well.

 ### Viability

 There is no place in the Jazzband for proofs of concept or projects that